 This is to exercise your brake and windlass and ensure that they are not stuck.

-Additionally before dropping, you can lower it 1 shackle in the water or just walk it back.
+Additionally, before dropping it, you can lower it 1 shackle in the water or just walk it back.

 Depth of the Water